PrathmeshBorkar/RFID-Password-Door-Lock-Arduino/README.md

 - Double-check that you're powering the **RFID module with 3.3V**, not 5V.

 - If using a clone MFRC522 module and facing inconsistent readings, try another power source or reduce wire length.

+# Prerequisites
+Before running the main project, you need to prepare your RFID card by writing a password and updating the access key.

+1. Write Password to Block 19
+You must write the password "Security" into Block 19 of your RFID card.
+You can do this using the write_password_and_key.ino sketch provided in this repository.

+2. Set Custom Key A for Block 19
+The system uses a custom key (A1 B2 C3 D4 E5 F6) to read Block 19.
+Make sure you:

+Upload the write_password_and_key.ino sketch to your Arduino.

+Scan your card once.

+It will:

+Write "Security" to Block 19.

+Change Key A for Block 19 to A1 B2 C3 D4 E5 F6.

+- Note: After this step, you cannot read Block 19 using the default key (FF FF FF FF FF FF).
+Only your Arduino code with the custom key can access it.

+3. Confirm Card Using NFC App (Optional)
+Use an app like NFC Tools (Android) to verify the card contents if needed:

+You should see "Security" in Block 19 (if your phone supports MIFARE Classic).